ashtonc/dotfiles/README.md

 	- xmonad scratchpad? (maybe)
 	- resize borders with the mouse
 	- further fade unfocused floating windows
-	- on WS2, spawn terminal with tmux-session
 	- might be nice to switch Tall to another layout
 	- more projects
-	- per-workspace layouts (at least set default to tall/full/etc
+	- per-workspace layouts (at least set default to tall/full/etc)
 	- handle more of my keyboard shortcuts
 	- prompt to quit on mod+shift+q
 	- show todo/calendar items in bar?
 - tmux
 	- tmux design changes
 	- tmux color scheme
-	- tmux-session to a shell script
+	- consider other layouts
 - rofi
 	- wifi menu
 	- power menu